-Since 2015, Mini Cat Town has rescued over 340 cats and kittens.
-What started out as three sisters feeding stray cats led to TNR (trap, neuter, release) followed by fostering, the formation of an independent rescue, and eventually a nonprofit rescue organization with over 150 volunteers, 20 fosters, and 6 dedicated board members.
+Since 2015, Mini Cat Town has rescued over 1500 cats and kittens.
+What started out as three sisters feeding stray cats, led to TNR (trap, neuter, release), followed by fostering, the formation of an independent rescue, and eventually a nonprofit rescue organization with over 300 volunteers, 50 foster homes, and 7 dedicated board members.

 From the Co-Founders:

-” We encourage everyone to join us in the fight against millions of suffering, unwanted kittens born to unspayed cats each year.
-Ask your local shelter about TNR programs, volunteer by socializing cats/dogs, or foster an animal.
-Can’t foster, TNR, or volunteer?
-Then donate to a great rescue that does!
+We encourage everyone to join us in the fight against millions of suffering, unwanted kittens born to unspayed cats each year.
+Ask your local shelter about TNR programs, volunteer by socializing cats/dogs, foster an animal, or donate!
 Looking to adopt?
 Rescue a kitten!
-We believe big changes start with small efforts.
-And our combined efforts today can change the world tomorrow.
-How can you advocate for a kitten today? “
+We believe big changes start with small efforts and our combined efforts today can change the world tomorrow.
+Ask yourself, how can you advocate for a kitten today?

 If you are interested in adopting, please fill out an application and wait for approval to schedule an appointment with us.
 All unapproved applicants are subject to admission fees.